 Should You Invest With Fundrise?

-Plus, they’ve made real estate investing available to the average investor—no easy feat.
+Plus, they’ve made real estate funds available to the average investor—no easy feat.

 All their success is validated by the fact that customers love them.
-They have an almost-perfect rating on the BBB, Trustpilot, and Google.
+As of 2022, they have an almost-perfect rating on the BBB, Trustpilot, and Google.

 Not to mention there are thousands of platform users who have directly invested in the company because they want to see it grow.